The Duke of Wellington at Pau, France: 1930, Desbois, Pau-Hunt

 A typed, 21 page document entitled, "Pau-Hunt" signed January 18, 1930, by Desbois is located in at the Communal Archives of Pau, this time taking place in November:

 Orthez, former capital of Béarn, small town next to the river, 10 leagues from Pau, is occupied by English troops.
 Their commander, the Duke of Wellington, lives at the Belle Hotesse inn, a gracious 18th century mansion.
 Before the door, this November morning, three English thoroughbreds await saddled for the hunt.
-Here, Sir the Duke; mounts with some of his officers and rides off to joint the pack composed of 32 hounds, who are waiting at the city gates not far from the Moncade tour where Gaston Phoebus killed his son.
+Here, Sir the Duke; mounts with some of his officers and rides off to join the pack composed of 32 hounds, who are waiting at the city gates not far from the Moncade tour where Gaston Phoebus killed his son.
 His huntsman advises they hunt foxes in direction of Pau.

 Desbois confuses Master Charles Whyte with his the military brother Col. White - neither of whom have been identified.
 He does not make a connection between Wellington and Col. Whyte or Sir Oxenden.

 In 1840, Colonel White [sic] and Sir Henry Oxenden and Mr. Cornwall, founded the hunt that exists today...